zethon/conan-rang/README.md

 * `conan upload rang/3.1@myrepo/stable -r myrepo` - upload the package to your own repo

 Note: Since this is a header-only library there is no build step required.

+## Packaging

+See [Conan-Package-Tools](https://github.com/conan-io/conan-package-tools) Github page for more information on packaging.